 Another cause I suspect is the use of steroids.
 I used steroids often growing up for long periods of time and was even on high doses of IV steroids several times while inpatient.

-Lastly, I believe having an immune-mediated disease somehow has to play a role in IBD and dental issues.
+Lastly, I believe having an immune-mediated disease somehow has to play a role in dental issues.

 The link between IBD and dental problems

-These are all educated guesses but I wanted to see if there was any true research that has been done linking IBD to dental problems; specifically tooth decay and cavities.
-Here is what I found: Patients with IBD are at higher risk for dental cavities thought to be caused by many factors including diet and a dysfunctional immune system.
+These are all educated guesses but I wanted to see if there was any true research that has been done linking IBD to dental problems, specifically tooth decay and cavities.
+Here is what I found: Patients with IBD are at higher risk for dental cavities thought to be caused by many factors including diet and a dysfunctional immune system.1

-One study I found showed that Crohn’s disease patients reported drinking more sweetened drinks between meals compared to controls.
-It also found that Crohn’s disease patients who had intestinal resections had more decayed, missing, or filled teeth and more dental plaque.
+One study I found showed that Crohn's disease patients reported drinking more sweetened drinks between meals compared to controls.
+It also found that IBD patients who had intestinal resections had more decayed, missing, or filled teeth and more dental plaque.2

-Many patients often report that they are unable to tolerate eating fruits and vegetables and feel better when they eat foods considered to be junk foods.
-This could be one possible cause of the higher rate of cavities.
+Also, many patients often report that they are unable to tolerate eating fruits and vegetables and feel better when they eat foods considered to be unhealthy foods.
+So perhaps this could be one possible cause of the higher rate of cavities?

-Several studies show that patients with Crohn’s disease consume more sugar compared with controls even prior to diagnosis.
-Though I could not find any studies on dental complications and vomiting caused by IBD, there is a lot of research on the dental complications of vomiting in people with bulimia and it’s probable that results would be similar.
+Though I could not find any studies on dental complications and vomiting caused by IBD, there is a lot of research on the dental complications of vomiting in people with bulimia so I think it is probable that results would be similar.

 My teeth have an impact on my self-esteem

 I constantly worry about more teeth going bad and about the cost of all this dental work.
-Eventually I hope to get dental implants to not only fix the problem cosmetically but also to prevent my jaw from shrinking but they are so expensive I just don't know.
+Eventually, I hope to get dental implants to not only fix the problem cosmetically but also to prevent my jaw from shrinking.
+But they are so expensive.